The primeval tradition of all mankind

 The spread of man out of Africa (after Bar-Yosef) compared with the locations of some of the most ancient Afro-Asiatic languages.
 Migrations parallel those reflected in the Afro-Asiatic family tree).

 The simplest explanation is that, long ago, a uniquely devastating deluge did in fact occur, with the shared elements in the traditions deriving from survivors who had told of their experience.
-Now distributed across the world, the traditions pointed back to a time before the Stone Age when man was concentrated in one community, spoke the same language and looked back on a common past.
-For a considerable time after the Deluge God continued to abide with man and instruct him in how to live, as some of the myths testified (the Andaman tradition, for example).
-That was why man had not then dispersed across the earth.
-Indeed there could have been few regions stable enough for human habitation.
-So he stayed put, and as long as God remained with him, his memory of the Deluge and the events leading up to it passed down the generations intact.
-The ancient Egyptians referred to this place as God’s Land and located it in Punt, probably in the vicinity of the Gash delta in eastern Sudan, a few hundred kilometres from where the oldest human fossils were found across the border in northern Ethiopia.
-It was only in the Pliocene that people began to explore lands beyond Africa.
-Human genomic data, remarkably, have been used to infer a similar origin, about 400 km north of the Gash delta (Wohns et al. 2022).
+Now distributed across the world, the traditions pointed to a time before the Stone Age when man was concentrated in one community, spoke the same language and looked back on a common past.
+Because of the devastation God continued to abide with man and instruct him in how to live, practically as well as morally.
+Few regions were stable enough for human habitation.
+For a long while there was no incentive to venture far, and as long as God remained with him, his memory of the Deluge and the events leading up to it passed down the generations intact.
+The ancient Egyptians referred to the place as God’s Land and located it in Punt, probably in the vicinity of the Gash delta in eastern Sudan (Kitchen 1971), a few hundred kilometres from where the oldest human fossils were found, in northern Ethiopia.
+Before this time man was a forest-dweller and the acidic soil rapidly dissolved all bones.
+It was only around the end of the Pliocene that people began to explore lands beyond Africa.
+Human genomic data seem to point to approximately the same geographical origin, about 400 km north of the Gash delta (Wohns et al. 2022).
+So do the earliest branchings of the Afro-Asiatic family tree (Fig. 39).
+Prior to that, Afro-Asiatic was a single stem.
+All lines of evidence – ancient tradition, the fossil record, genomic data, linguistic data – converge on the same general region.

 There is thus a strong case that Genesis was grounded in a tradition once common to all mankind.
 Man lost that memory only as – perhaps paradoxically to modern minds – writing came to replace oral tradition and remembered knowledge died.
-Fortunately, western anthropologists of the 19th and first half of the 20th century wrote down the elements of it before it was lost, performing a task similar to the one the author of Genesis performed in his own time.
-In so doing, they found that the rest of the world had much the same memory of the deep past that the Hebrews had, albeit subsequently obscured by thousands of years of degradation and radical changes in theological perception.
+Fortunately western anthropologists wrote down the elements of it before it was lost, performing a task similar to the one that the author of Genesis performed in his own time.
+In so doing, they found that the rest of the world had much the same memory as the Hebrews, albeit subsequently obscured by thousands of years of degradation and radical changes in theological perception.

 Of course, that has not generally been the view taken by scholars.
-It is sobering to reflect that western Christendom has gone through a theological revolution not dissimilar to the one the Sumerians instituted.
+Western Christendom has gone through a theological revolution not dissimilar to the one the Sumerians instituted.
 Just as their myths reduced Noah’s global mabbul to a relatively insignificant flood around Shuruppak, so did ours.
 At the same time as anthropologists beyond the horizons of the western world were discovering surprising corroborations of the Hebrew tradition, Darwin and others were exploring the continents in search of a different story.
-In a further episode of forgetting, the voyages of HMS Beagle are celebrated, the discoveries that inspired the work of Catlin, Lang or Schmidt have been swept aside.
+Today the works of Catlin, Lang and Schmidt are forgotten, if not wilfully ignored.
 Unable to believe that traditions about the Creation and the Deluge could have been rooted in history, scientists advance their own account of the history of the Earth and the life upon it, writing God out of the story with religious fervour.
 ‘We are survival machines,’ writes a proselytiser (Dawkins 1976), ‘robot vehicles blindly programmed to preserve the selfish molecules known as genes.’
 The words encapsulate Darwinism at its most extreme: a theory of reality produced by a machine without so much as a ghost within him, programmed by no intelligence.
 As they foist upon us these dark paradoxes, our intellectual leaders deny their own human nature and the entire testimony of cultural memory.

 See also: